Camden, New Jersey Therapists

 Poverty

 Often, poverty precedes mental health disorders, and then the cycle self-perpetuates.
 Insufficient finances lead to psychological illnesses.
 Stigma, discrimination, violence, and lack of education often follow mental problems.
-These vulnerabilities lead to social withdrawal, hopelessness, and difficulty concentrating, which in turn may hinder economic and social development.
+These vulnerabilities lead to social withdrawal, hopelessness, and difficulty concentrating, which may hinder economic and social development.

 Race

-• 25 percent of Hispanics live in poverty.
+• 25% of Hispanics live in poverty.

 Racial differences and disparities create various issues concerning mental illness and treatment amongst the minority populations that are so prevalent in Camden.